Profilerr

 • Blog

 Dive deep into the next-gen transformation of Counter-Strike with CS2.
 While the visual upgrades, dynamic smokes, and enhanced anti-cheat systems grab the headlines, the subtle changes under the hood promise to redefine the gaming experience.
-Discover what sub-sticks mean in CS2 and how Valve is revolutionizing the game's networking by introducing this new feature.
+Discover how Valve is revolutionizing the game's networking by introducing the sub-ticks feature.

 Tick rate refers to how often a server updates, measured in hertz.
 A higher tick rate means more frequent updates from the server, leading to a more responsive feel when moving or firing a weapon.
 Conversely, a lower tick rate can result in less optimal responsiveness.